Visited: June 1999

 Jeepneys – American jeeps converted into buses

-For an authentic understanding of the Philippines, it is essential to ride in one of the iconic jeepneys, the local transportation that functions similarly to a bus.
+For an authentic feel of the Philippines, riding a jeepney was one of the highlights I simply couldn’t miss.
+The local transportation that functions similarly to a bus.

 The worst feature of jeepneys is their exhaust system, which will certainly endanger their existence, if not adapted to modern ecological requirements.
 Exhaust gases combined with black smoke suffocate drivers and especially passengers in vehicles driving behind.